shnooz/Titanic/README.md

 ++ You may want to use a virtual environment for this.

 ## Usage
++ Run pythn data_exploration.py to explore the data.
+This file will output information on the data.
 + Run python process.py to process the train and test data.
 ++ That will create two new files in the processed folder.
 + Run python learn.py.